SamuelR827/SRantz_Project1JobsPython/README.md

 The posted column will look for key/value pair in the job entry's extensions called posted_at.
 If that key/value pair is found it will show the value for that key.

-The salary is found by first looking at the job entries benefits.
-Which is found as a dictionary in a list of job highlights.
-The benefits dictionary contains a key called items which has a value of a list of strings.
-The program will look through each of these strings searching for characters such as '$' or 'pay' or 'salary'.
-If matching character is found it will show the string containing that character.
+The salary (min and max) is found using Professor Santore's function to find the salary in his Sprint3Solution.
+The rate is found based on the min salary.

 There is two other tables for job_qualifications and job_links.
 Which are separate tables but use the job_id as foreign key to correspond to each database.